-At each session, the Commission reviewed compliance with the 2022 Annual Plan of the Audit and Control Commission.
+The Commission reviewed compliance with the 2022 Annual Audit and Control Commission plan.

-At its last meeting, the Commission unanimously reviewed and approved the meetings schedule for 2023, as well as the annual activity plan of the Audit and Control Commission for fiscal year 2023, which establishes the matters to be dealt with by the Commission in each meeting.
+At its last meeting, the Commission unanimously reviewed and approved the meetings schedule for 2024, as well as the annual activity plan of the Audit and Control Commission for fiscal year 2024, which establishes the matters to be dealt with by the Commission in each meeting.

-Other activities
+6. Other activities

-The Commission unanimously approved its operations report for fiscal year 2021 and agreed to submit it to the Board of Directors.
+The Commission unanimously approved its operations report for fiscal year 2023 and agreed to submit it to the Board of

-It also stated that during fiscal year 2022 there were no deviations with respect to the procedures adopted by the Company and that the Board of Directors was not informed of any irregularities in matters within the competence of the Commission, as evidence of such does not exist.
+It also stated that during fiscal year 2023 there were no deviations with respect to the procedures adopted by the Company and that the Board of Directors was not informed of any irregularities in matters within the competence of the Commission, as evidence of such does not exist.

-[Duties and activities of the Appointments and Remunerations Commission (continued)]
+$[\hbox{\tt Duties and activities of the Appointments and Remunerations Commission (continued)}]$

-Other duties:
+5) Other duties:

-t) Lead the annual evaluation of the Board regarding the operation and composition of the Board and its Commissions and submit to the Board of Directors the results of its evaluation together with a proposal for an action plan or with recommendations to correct possible deficiencies detected or to improve its operation.

-u) Inform the Board of Directors annually of the assessment of performance of the Company's senior management.

-v) Periodically design and organize knowledge-updating programs for Directors.

-w) Ensure that any conflicts of interest do not impair the independence of the external advice provided to the Commission.
+- Lead the annual evaluation of the Board regarding the operation and composition of the Board and its Commissions and submit to the Board the results of its evaluation together with a proposal for an action plan or with recommendations to correct possible deficiencies detected or to improve its operation. - · Establish an annual work plan including the main Commission activities based on the duties it must perform. - Inform the Board of Directors annually of the assessment of performance of the Company's senior management. - Periodically design and organize knowledge-updating programs for Directors. - Ensure that any conflicts of interest do not impair the independence of the external advice provided to the Commission.

-On the other hand, the main actions of the Appointments and Remunerations Commission during fiscal year 2022 were the following:
+On the other hand, the main actions of the Appointments and Remunerations Commission during fiscal year 2023 were the following: